konstantinmuenster/gatsby-theme-portfolio-minimal/README.md

 Allow prospects to schedule meetings with you.
 Directly and seamlessly on your portfolio site.
 This integration uses Calendly's official widget.

+#### 🖼️ [NEW] Logo Integration - Use images (incl.
+SVG) as logos.

+You have your own logo?
+You can now embed it easily and use it throughout the site – with light and dark mode support!

 ---

 ## Issues?